 Anne Cotter, CCM, Cotter Consulting, Inc.

-Praful Kulkarni, AIA, CannonDesign
+Praful Kulkarni, FAIA, CannonDesign

-Jason Lawson, CCM, WSP (Ex Officio)
+Jason Lawson, CCM, WSP

 Edward Pogreba, Procon Consulting

-Coretta Sweet, CCM, Matthews Southwest
+Coretta Sweet, CCM, Jacobs

 CMAA Position Statements